-For as long as I’ve been alive, the politics of crime and punishment have been mostly a fight between the left releasing criminals on the middle-class and conservatives trying to stop it.
+The politics of crime and punishment have been mostly a fight between the Left releasing criminals on the middle-class and the Right trying to stop it.
 In the 1960’s and 1970’s liberals flung open the cage doors and crime went through the roof.
 In the 1980’s we started rounding up the crooks and putting them back in their cages.
 It seemed like the Left learned their lesson in the 1990’s and gave up on the idea of turning murderers loose on the public.
 That’s not true, of course.

 For more than a decade, researchers across multiple disciplines have been issuing reports on the widespread societal and economic damage caused by America’s now-40-year experiment in locking up vast numbers of its citizens.
 If there is any remaining disagreement about the destructiveness of this experiment, it mirrors the so-called debate over climate change.

 In both cases, overwhelming evidence shows a crisis that threatens society as a whole.
 In both cases, those who study the problem have called for immediate correction.

 If you were not from earth and you read that, you would assume the American government randomly captures and imprisons people for no reason other than sadistic amusement.
 The blank slate ideology of the Left means people lack agency, so the criminals are victims.
 Therefore, everyone in jail is a victim of a system that created them and now punishes them

 Several recent reports provide some of the most comprehensive and compelling proof yet that the United States “has gone past the point where the numbers of people in prison can be justified by social benefits,” and that mass incarceration itself is “a source of injustice.”